aritrac/WebDeveloper/ReadMe.md

 _The Exercise16_jQuery has css manipulation exercise using jQuery.
 The specific questions are included in the example itself_

 _The Exercise17_jQueryEvents has the following_

+_The Exercise18 consisted of creating the toDo List application_

+_The Exercise19 consists of creating a a patatap clone -> https://patatap.com/_